robertsugar/milky_whale/README.md

 sudo wget -qO- https://get.docker.com/ | sh
 #alternatively you can install from package but that tends to be an older version
 #sudo apt-get install docker.io

+#add user to docker group
+sudo usermod -aG docker ubuntu
+#at this point you might want to reconnect to the instance
+#exit
+#reconnect
 ```

 Step 2.
 Create new docker image